Table of Contents

 How to Operate

-2. Open the software and select the "Clone" option.
+1. Open the software and navigate to the "Copy Disk"

 4. Follow the prompts to initiate the cloning process.